 The second is any monthly money that you’re putting into the property.
 I hear folks say, “Well, we’re $200 a month out of pocket, but it’s a good investment.”
 I challenge those people to run the numbers on how much they’re “making” on that investment property.
 Then compare that with what the same money could do elsewhere.
 Once again, start by considering paying off debt, funding a retirement account, or getting a better education.

 Lastly, there is the opportunity cost of the time involved to manage a property.
 Even if you have a property manager, you will still spend some time on house-related issues.
 And if you’re self-managing, and put a lot of sweat equity into your properties, then you’re definitely missing out on something else you could be doing during that time.

 Should You Sell At A Loss?

-There is no single right answer to whether you should sell at a loss or rent and try to make up the difference.
-Every single situation is different, and every family has a different ability to withstand the stress and financial turmoil of being a landlord.
-The important things is that you make an informed decision after looking at all the variables.
+There is no single right answer to whether you should sell at a loss.
+Every situation is different, and every family has a different ability to withstand the financial turmoil of being a landlord.
+The important thing is that you make an informed decision after looking at all the variables.